MrQR-me/docs/registration.md

 ### Pro Plan Account
 {: .text-purple-000 }

 Once Registered you can now enter your [Profile](https://docs.mrqr.me/profile/) Details and upgrade your account.
 On the [Profile](https://docs.mrqr.me/profile/) page scroll down and select Manage plan and Subscribe to our pro plan.

-Your Pro plan will allow you access to the **MrQR**{: .text-purple-000 } Platform and enable you to request access and complete all the **MrQR**{: .text-purple-000 } Site Forms used on any site being managed using the **MrQR**{: .text-purple-000 } platform, you have access to a fully functional personal site.
+Your Pro plan Account will allow you access to the **MrQR**{: .text-purple-000 } Platform and enable you to request access and complete all the **MrQR**{: .text-purple-000 } Site Forms used on any site being managed using the **MrQR**{: .text-purple-000 } platform, you have access to a fully functional personal site.
 Your Profile Page allows you to Store and Share:
 * Your Profile Image
 * Your Name
 * your Contact Number.